 APPLICANTS FROM OUT OF STATE WHO ARE UNDER THE AGE OF COMPULSORY ATTENDANCE

 Home-schooled students under the age of compulsory attendance who are not residents of New York at the time of application will be eligible for further consideration as applicants for admission only if they provide a letter or other documentation from officials in the school district of their residence attesting to their completion of a program of home instruction meeting the requirements of the state of residence for the recognized equivalent of a high school diploma.

 CORRESPONDENCE HIGH SCHOOL GRADUATES

 The New York State Education Department does not recognize correspondence high schools as registered high schools.
-Applicants with high school diplomas from correspondence schools must earn a GED or complete the guidelines as laid out in the SUNY Policy for Homeschooled Students.
+Applicants with high school diplomas from correspondence schools must earn a high school equivalency diploma (GED/TASC) or complete the guidelines as laid out in the SUNY Policy for Homeschooled Students.

-An individual who has not graduated from high school or received a General Equivalency Diploma (GED) may apply to the New York State Education Department, Office of High School Equivalency Programs and GED Testing, for a GED by successfully completing twenty-four (24) credit hours of college course work and demonstrating satisfactory progress toward a degree.
+An individual who has not graduated from high school or earned a high school equivalency diploma (GED/TASC) may apply to the New York State Education Department, Office of High School Equivalency Programs and Testing, for a high school equivalency by successfully completing twenty-four (24) credit hours of college course work and demonstrating satisfactory progress toward a degree.
 Six specific areas of distribution are required within the 24 credit hours.
 Interested parties should contact the Registrar’s Office or the Academic Affairs Office for further information.
 Please note: Courses numbered below 100 (remedial), physical education, college skills or freshman seminar courses will not be accepted toward the twenty-four credits.
 Forms for application to the State Education Department are available from the Registrar’s Office.